 Increasing transit and micromobility options are important recommendations for this Sector Plan Amendment, as well as the prior 2006 Sector Plan.
 The planned CCT and MD 355 BRT will provide additional transit services to the Plan area.
 Both sides of the Metro station will be impacted when new infrastructure is implemented, including new roadways and potentially additional long-term parking.
 Some of the key transit recommendations are:

-- Significant multimodal improvements, including transitways and Vision Zero improvements, shall be a high priority public benefit for development applications in the CR Zone. - Implement new public streets on both sides of the WMATA property to promote improved circulation and access for new development and infrastructure and improved access for transit riders to reach the station. - Permit additional long-term Metro parking on the east side of the station, which creates more flexibility for redevelopment opportunities on the west side of the station. - Consistent with the recommendations of the 2006 Sector Plan, explore the feasibility of an infill Metro Station in proximity to the Montgomery College Rockville campus.
+- Significant multimodal improvements, including improvements that support transitways and safe connections to transit, shall be a high priority public benefit for development applications in the CR Zone. - Implement new public streets on both sides of the WMATA property to improve circulation and access for new development and transit riders. - Permit additional long-term Metro parking on the east side of the station, which creates more flexibility for redevelopment opportunities on the west side of the station. - Consistent with the recommendations of the 2006 Sector Plan, explore the feasibility of an infill Metro Station in proximity to the Montgomery College Rockville campus. - Enhance provision of bikeshare, e-scooters and other micromobility options as important ways to provide first-mile/last-mile connections between existing and new development and the existing and new transit resources that will be available in the Plan area.

-Maryland Area Regional Commuter Train Service (Marc Rail)
+Maryland Area Regional Commuter Train Service (MARC Rail)